Freddyreza53/example-ui-builder-rest-component/article.md

 If we open the src/ directory, we'll see the files that we'll be editing to create our custom components.
 The convention used by ServiceNow for organizing component files is to store each component/subcomponent in its own folder, with an index.js as the entrypoint.
 When we start, we can write code directly in the index.js, but as a component grows more complex, you may want to refactor it into a view.js, actionHandlers.js, etc.

-> Note: The compiler that ServiceNow uses to create these components does not recognize .jsx files - use .js instead.
+> Note: The compiler that ServiceNow uses to build these components does not recognize .jsx files - use .js instead.

 Opening the src/index.js file, we discover the reason for the blank white screen: our component is rendering only an empty div.
 Type "Hello World!" into the div, and the component will automatically recompile and display in the browser.